POSIdev-community/AI.Plugin.VSCode/README.md

 * **Best place to fix**.
 The code line best suited for patching a vulnerability.
 This section is displayed before the data flow.

 You can go to the corresponding place in the code editor from any section of the data-flow diagram.

+When scanning a project, the Pygrep kernel uses rules from the PT AI Enterprise Edition knowledge base or custom rules, the path to which is specified in the Solidity language settings.
+Each rule contains templates describing metavariables and regular expressions for finding these metavariables.
+A vulnerability is considered to be found if lines of code are found in which a regular expression corresponding to a metavariable gets a match.

 ![The [PT AI] Data flow section](https://github.com/POSIdev-community/AI.Plugin.VSCode/blob/release/2.3.0/media/readme/AI-data-flow.gif?raw=true)